Jonas Hemmett

 My Website - Winter 2025

-I built this website from scratch using HTML, CSS, and some basic JavaScript.
-I made the decision to not use a web application framework as I have experience from my Intro Web Dev class, like back-end development and wanted, and wanted a highly customized webpage
+I made this website using HTML, CSS, and some basic JavaScript.
+I decided to build this site from the ground up as I have the skills from my Intro Web Dev class, like back-end development wanted, and wanted to do something unique.

-Another thing I did was prioritize accessibility so that everyone who wants to can see my site.
-A few things I did where adding a skip link to the header allowing people screen readers to skip the nav bar (press tab and you can see it), adding text descriptions to buttons and images, and insuring the color palette I picked would remains visible to those with color blindness.
+Another thing I did was prioritize accessibility.
+A few things I did where adding a skip link to the header allowing people screen readers to skip the nav bar (press tab), adding text descriptions to buttons and images, and using a color blind friendly color palette.

 GitHub Repository